iamvikshan/.github/.github/SECURITY.md

 - Review the software license to understand our obligations in terms of warranties and suitability for purpose
-- For any questions or concerns about security, you can reach out directly to us at foss@vikshan.tech
+- For any questions or concerns about security, you can reach out directly to us at foss@vikshan.me
 - We request that you work with our security team and opt for responsible disclosure using the guidelines below
 - At this moment, there is no Bug Bounty Program for this open-source repository